How is Moriti different?

 We accept all major credit cards and can-do secure EFT payments.
 These go through a third-party company for peace of mind.
 All payments will be in your own currency

-All our safaris are guided and hosted.
-Travel arrangements will always be arranged by your guide.
+All our safaris are guided and often, privately guided and hosted.
+Travel arrangements will always be arranged by your guide and Moriti.
 You will always receive a full, interactive itinerary before each safari.
 If you need more info, Shaun is always at hand to assist

 What to pack for a safari?